 CALL FOR APPLICATIONS OPEN NOW FOR MUSIC INCUBATOR, CLOSES ON APRIL 28

 (Calgary, AB — March 31, 2022) The National Music Centre (NMC) is pleased to announce the recipients of the OHSOTO’KINO Recording Bursary, 2022 JUNO Award-nominated traditional powwow and round dance artist Joel Wood, and multi-award-winning, chart-topping Indigenous indie-folk/pop duo Twin Flames.
 A new call for submissions is now open for the OHSOTO’KINO Music Incubator, which will run this summer at Studio Bell.
-Emerging musicians of all genres from Indigenous communities across Canada are encouraged to apply.
+Musicians of all genres from Indigenous communities across Canada are encouraged to apply.

 The OHSOTO’KINO Music Incubator program is open to First Nations, Métis, and Inuit artists.
 Interested applicants can apply at studiobell.ca/ohsotokino by April 28, 2022 at 11:59 pm MT.